davidfan100/sports-scraper/README.md

 # sports-scraper
-A web scrapper that will obtain current mlb players baseball statistics and store it into an sql table.
-THe data will contain the typical stats as from the website except with height and weight added.
-The data will obtain data from 2003 to 2018
+A web scrapper that will obtain mlb players baseball statistics and store it into an sql table.
+The data will contain the typical stats as from the website except with height and weight added.
+The data will obtain data from 2015 to 2019 and contains only current playaers (meaning some players in 2017 may be left off because they aren't playing currently)

 The web application will have users choose specific statistics for players based on a year and will then have a bubble graph displaying the chosen stat's top 10 players and a line graph that displays